What are you doing with my information?

 - Dealing with any requests you make or content you submit

 - Getting in touch if we need to tell you about something, like a change to our policies or issues with a service.
 Or to tell you if your BBC account hasn’t been used in a long time and to ask if you’d still like to use it

-- Identifying where you are and giving you the right version of the BBC for where you are.
+- Identifying where you are and giving you the right version of the BBC for this area

 Outside the UK?

 If you’re outside the UK, you’ll see the international version of the BBC website, bbc.com, which features advertising.
-Some of this advertising will be tailored to you, based on how you use the bbc.com and other sites.
-Find out more about personalised advertising.
+Some of this advertising will be tailored to you, based on how you use bbc.com and other sites.